 When you can, try joining conference calls a few minutes early.
 Throughout my career, this simple technique gave me precious time to chat with my coworkers and boss – and not necessarily about work-related topics.
 The weather.
 How the weekend went.
 Just, basic and organic chatting, and that connection can go a long way to improving and maintaining the work relationship between you and your teammates.
 Never underestimate the value of a little coworker chit-chat throughout the day (provided that’s not all you’re doing!).

-Especially true if you’d like to continue working from home after the quarantine, always do your very best work when you’re working from home.
+Especially true if you’d like to continue working from home, always do your very best work when you’re working from home.
 Your manager may notice an increase in your productivity, and you will be able to use this productivity boost as a talking point later on if your goal is to continue working remotely after the quarantine period has ended.
 If you feel so inclined to volunteer for additional work, do it, provided it doesn’t detract from getting your job done.

 Related to #6 above, do not turn in assignments late or procrastinate on returning phone calls or emails.
 Remember, the goal is to impress your boss.
 Instead, turn your work in early if you can (though, don’t rush it), go the extra mile and do a little more.
 Make darn sure that you’re not being a bottleneck for your team or your boss.
 That’s a one-way street to in-office work later on.